gritcoding/pilot/scratch_gpio_projects/README.md

 ## Exploding Birds
 ### Software
 The game is similar to angry birds, but with a simpler launch mecanism (angle-based).
-The bird can explode mid-flight after pressing the push button.
+The bird  is first oriented with the left/right arrow keys, then launched with the space bar, and can explode mid-flight after pressing the push button.
 Depending on how many monsters were hit, that many LEDs will be lit up.
 The solution is present in grit_pilot/scratch_gpio_projects/exploding_birds.sb.

 ![exploding_birds.jpg](https://raw.githubusercontent.com/gritcoding/pilot/master/scratch_gpio_projects/images/exploding_birds.jpg)
 [zoom-in](https://raw.githubusercontent.com/gritcoding/pilot/master/scratch_gpio_projects/images/exploding_birds.jpg)